LifeSweetener/PDDL-Game-For-PlanSys2-Planner/README.md

 <p>C++ SFML visualization of the PDDL PlanSys2 planner</p>
 <h2>PDDL</h2>
 <p>
  <b>PDDL</b> (Planning Domain Definition Language) is a language that allows to generate different <b>plans</b> by automatic systems.
-It dates back to 1998 when professor Drew McDermott and his colleagues decided to create common standard language which will be main tool of the International Planning Competition (IPC; now it's named as <b>ICAPS</b>).
+It dates back to 1998 when professor Drew McDermott and his colleagues decided to create a common standard language which will be main tool of the International Planning Competition (IPC; now it's named as <b>ICAPS</b>).
 The result of the implementation of their intention cannot be overestimated!
 This development was called "PDDL".
 </p>

 <p>